-Mental health in CALD communities is a systemic issue.
+Mental health in multicultural communities is a systemic issue.
 On the one hand, migrants, refugees and asylum seekers experience mental illness and suicidal behaviour at significantly higher rates than the general population (1).
-Therefore, they should be in a higher need of mental health support.
+Therefore, they should be in higher need of mental health support.
 At the same time, as research shows, they also underutilise healthcare and support services (2).
 What are some of the factors that impact people’s mental wellbeing and also stop them from taking prevention and treatment measures?

-Secondly, many CALD communities have conservative attitudes to health-related issues.
+Secondly, many multicultural communities have conservative attitudes to health-related issues.
 In some cultures, problems such as mental illness are supposed to be kept private.
 Family honour is a crucial cultural aspect in many ethnic groups who live in close-knit communities.
 And having an ill member can put a family to shame.
-That is why people who are feeling unwell do not seek help from professionals and even family.
+That is why people feeling unwell do not seek help from professionals and even family.

-Different medical systems
+Different healthcare systems

 The impact of discrimination

-“The 2014 Victorian Population Health Survey found that Victorian adults who frequently experience racism are almost five times more likely to have poor mental health than those who do not experience racism” (Figure 21.3 from the report).
+“The 2014 Victorian Population Health Survey found that Victorian adults who frequently experience racism are almost five times more likely to have poor mental health than those who do not experience racism (Figure 21.3 from the report).
 (7)

 Source: RCVMHS Final Report, Vol.3.

-“Help” can be traumatising.
+“Help” can be traumatising

-Lack of cultural sensitivity and inclusiveness of service providers.
+Lack of cultural sensitivity and inclusiveness of service providers

 Research is the key to reaching people